fmalina/revisions-blocl/help/16badflatmatetypes.md

 The people we meet is what makes flatsharing fun, if we were all the same it would be pretty boring.
 If you do have any issues with another flatmate having a friendly word sooner rather than later can clear the air and bring you closer.
-Just don’t use a post-it note.
+Just don't use a post-it note.